 In The Scheme Of Things, Five Or Six New RCMP Would Be Meaningless

 Also, please understand that Stew is talking about five or six Members that must be stretched over the various shifts and over a seven day period, which means he would be adding, at most, one officer per shift.
 It is a hollow promise, that even if somehow fulfilled is totally meaningless.
+It will do nothing to stop the drugs and the violence, and even less to combat the Devils Army.
 A minimum of thirty new Members are needed.

-Stew Young Needs To Stop With The Posturing And The BS, And Lead, Follow Or Get The Hell Out Of The Way, And Frankly, Based On His Performance Thus Far, The Entire Lower Island Would Be Far Better Off If He Just Did The Last
+Stew Young Needs To Stop With The Posturing And The BS.
+He Needs To Lead, Follow Or Get The Hell Out Of The Way.
+Frankly Though, Based On His Performance Thus Far, The Entire Lower Island Would Be Far Better Off If He Did The Last

 Understanding The New Policing Model

 I explained to you in a previous blog how proactive policing had kept the gangs out of Saanich and out of Victoria.
-Both cities, unlike Stew and Crew in Gangford, have governments that realize that the number of police must grow proportionate with the population, and both cities have anticipated and planned for that growth in police resources.
+Both cities, unlike Stew and Crew in Gangford, have a government that realizes that the number of police must grow proportionate with the population.
+Both cities have anticipated and planned for that growth in police resources.
 As a result, both cities have professional forces which are successfully combating crime and keeping gangs from establishing strongholds within their respective communities.

 It should take somewhere between three to six months, perhaps a few months longer, for the Devils Army to get any kind of firm grasp on the drug trade in Langford.
 So, that is the window that law enforcement has to effectively neutralize this incursion.